 Troutbeck is an estate for an escape – a country manor with all the activities an outdoors enthusiast could ask for, just two hours north of New York City.
 It dates back to 1765 and is no stranger to distinguished guests: Mark Twain, Teddy Roosevelt and Ernest Hemingway have all stopped by for inspiration or isolation over the years.
-In the 45-acre grounds, a creek babbles beneath a Poohsticks-perfect bridge and sycamores sway in the breeze – explore further and you’ll find a walled garden, tennis courts and swimming pool.
+In the 45-acre grounds, a creek babbles beneath a Poohsticks-perfect bridge and sycamores sway in the breeze – explore further and you’ll find a walled garden, tennis courts, a swimming pool and a yoga barn.
 Sunlight streams into the library and the New American restaurant, where locals join guests for summer dinners on the patio and winter cocktails by the crackling log fire.

-Double rooms from $247.50, excluding tax at 8.125 per cent.
-Please note the hotel charges an additional room tax of 4% per room per night on check-out.
+Double rooms from £465.12 ($578), including tax at 8 per cent.
+Please note the hotel charges an additional room tax of 4% per room per night prior to arrival.

 Rates do not include breakfast; à la carte options including farm-fresh eggs, granola and pancake towers are available from $8.

 Troutbeck has a rich history of hospitality.
 The original owners, the Benton family, welcomed creative thinkers such as Mark Twain and Ralph Waldo Emerson.
 Later, publisher Joel Spingarn purchased the property and hosted literary heavyweights including Ernest Hemingway, as well as a series of conferences to advance the cause of civil rights in America.